What is a charter school and how is it different than a traditional school?

 Under Texas law, open-enrollment charters may only be operated by one of four types of entities: 1) public institutions of higher education, 2) private or independent institutions of higher education, 3) non-profit organizations, or 4) governmental entities.
 The UT University Charter School charter is held by The University of Texas Board of Regents, approved by the State in 1998.

-The charter leaders can make hiring and curriculum decisions that work best on its own campus rather than using curriculum from an administrative office of a large district.
-Charters are still held to the same standards as traditional public schools in terms of accountability for student learning of Texas Essential Knowledge and Skills (TEKS), are required to administer standardized tests such as the STAAR, and are rated using the same criteria the Texas Education Agency uses for all public schools.
+Charter schools are held to the same standards as traditional public schools in terms of accountability for student learning of Texas Essential Knowledge and Skills (TEKS), are required to administer standardized tests such as the STAAR, and are rated using the same criteria the Texas Education Agency uses for all public schools.

-Charters receive public average daily attendance funds per pupil to educate students.
-However, charter schools receive no facilities funding, as traditional public schools do, in accordance with state law.
+Although charters receive average daily attendance public funds per pupil to educate students, they receive no local funding from property taxes, as traditional public schools do, in accordance with state law.

 Do charter schools have admission policies?
 Can they “pick” who attends?

-What makes UT-UCS at The Settlement Home different from other public charters?
+What makes UT-UCS different from other public charters?

-If you have a question that is not on this list, please email Nicole Whetstone, Principal, at firstname.lastname@example.org
+If you have a question that is not on this list, please email Dr. Nicole Whetstone, Superintendent, at email@example.com